panzi/SocialSharePrivacy/README.md

 Note that Tumblr and email are just normal links and thus always enabled.

 This is a fork of socialSharePrivacy by Heise.
 In this fork the service support was made extensible, some services where added and some bugs fixed.
-It is also has some incompatible changes (consolidated option names).
+It has some incompatible changes, though (consolidated option names).

 The original can be found here:
 [http://www.heise.de/extras/socialshareprivacy/](http://www.heise.de/extras/socialshareprivacy/)